dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/aspnet-core-module.md

 # [ASP.NET Core 1.x](#tab/aspnetcore1x)

-In your application's `Main` method, call the `UseIISIntegration` extension method on [`WebHostBuilder`](http://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNetCore/Hosting/WebHostBuilder/index.html#Microsoft.AspNetCore.Hosting.WebHostBuilder.md).
+In your application's `Main` method, call the `UseIISIntegration` extension method on [`WebHostBuilder`](https://docs.microsoft.com/aspnet/core/api/microsoft.aspnetcore.hosting.webhostbuilder).

 [!code-csharp[](aspnet-core-module/sample/Program.cs?name=snippet_Main&highlight=12)]

 # [ASP.NET Core 2.x](#tab/aspnetcore2x)

-The `UseIISIntegration` extension method on [`WebHostBuilder`](http://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNetCore/Hosting/WebHostBuilder/index.html#Microsoft.AspNetCore.Hosting.WebHostBuilder.md) is called automatically when you run with IIS.
+The `UseIISIntegration` extension method on [`WebHostBuilder`](https://docs.microsoft.com/aspnet/core/api/microsoft.aspnetcore.hosting.webhostbuilder) is called automatically when you run with IIS.

-If you aren't using one of the ASP.NET Core metapackages, and the `Microsoft.AspNetCore.Server.IISIntegration` package is not installed, you get a runtime error.
-If you call `UseIISIntegration` explicitly, you get a compile time error if the package is not installed.
+If you aren't using one of the ASP.NET Core metapackages and haven't installed the  `Microsoft.AspNetCore.Server.IISIntegration` package, you get a runtime error.
+If you call `UseIISIntegration` explicitly, you get a compile time error if the package isn't installed.

 ---

-The `UseIISIntegration` method looks for environment variables that ANCM sets, and it does nothing if they aren't found.
+The `UseIISIntegration` method looks for environment variables that ANCM sets, and it no-ops if they aren't found.
 This behavior facilitates scenarios like developing and testing on macOS or Linux and deploying to a server that runs IIS.
-While running on macOS or Linux, Kestrel acts as the web server, but when the app is deployed to the IIS environment, it automatically uses ANCM and IIS.
+While running on macOS or Linux, Kestrel acts as the web server; but when the app is deployed to the IIS environment, it automatically uses ANCM and IIS.

 ### ANCM port binding overrides other port bindings